1. (a) What is a Bank Reconciliation Statement? Explain the causes of disagreement in the balances shown by the Cash Book and Pass Book. (10)

 Joint ventures can help to resolve competitive issues in various industries.
 For example, if two companies dominate the market, a joint venture may increase both companies’ reach and sales.
 As a result, it can provide opportunities for the joint venture partners to gain new clients and sell new products to their customers.

 - (i) General Commission and Del Creder Commission

 5. “Incomplete records system is unscientific, incomplete, inaccurate and unsystematic”.
 Explain (20)

-Single-entry accounting does not adhere to any set principles or norms when it comes to documenting financial transactions, hence it is an unscientific and unsystematic approach.
+Single-entry accounting does not adhere to any set principles or norms when documenting financial transactions.
+Hence it is an unscientific and unsystematic approach.

 However, the use of a single entry system or an incomplete record system does not offer any distinct benefits.
 These records are kept by accounting novices or small business owners who are not compelled by law to keep books of account.